cirosantilli/latex-submodule/README.md

 #Live example

-A live example that illustrates the usage of this submodule. can be found at: <https://github.com/cirosantilli/latex-cheat>
+A live example that illustrates the usage of this submodule can be found at: <https://github.com/cirosantilli/latex-cheat>

 #Dependencies